Establishing The Paternity Of Your Child

 The family law attorneys of Brinkman & Associates represent mothers and fathers in paternity issues and in juvenile court matters surrounding custody and child support.

 Same Laws, Different Venue

 In Ohio, when the father and mother of a child are unmarried, paternity, child custody, parenting time (visitation) and child support are all handled in juvenile court.
 The laws governing these issues are the same whether you are married or unmarried, but the court deciding the result is different.

-It makes sense to retain an attorney who not only knows the law, but also is familiar with the unique culture and customs of both Juvenile and Domestic Relations court.
+It makes sense to retain an attorney who not only knows the law but also is familiar with the unique culture and customs of both Juvenile and Domestic Relations courts.
 Our lawyers know the juvenile court system inside and out and are ready to assist you in obtaining the best possible outcomes for you and your child or children.

 Protecting The Custody Rights Of Unwed Mothers